WindyVG-Starter/WindyVG-Starter.github.io/README.md

 _____________________________________________________________________________________________________________________________________________________________
 ## Windy's Weather Show
 This is my weather app!
+This project is about using my console responding to the XML, that their job is to load the current weather.

 ##### Questions: What does it do?
 My weather app can pull data out from OpenWeatherMap, using my API keys.